corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 ### Overview

-This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service.
+This proposal describes the architecture of a reference implementation for a CorDapp Distribution Service (CDS), that would allow BNO to distribute CorDapps and updates to the Business Network participants.

-### Background

-TODO

 ### Requirements